hhdesai98/math_prob_continuous/README.md

 # Mathematical Probability II
 Course Materials for University of Washington Stat 395, Mathematical Probability II

-This repo contains my prepared lectures notes for Stat 395, as taught in Summer 2022 and Summer 2023.
+This repo contains my prepared lectures notes for Stat 395, as taught by me in Summer 2022 and Summer 2023.

 Course Topics: